 State Rental Assistance

 Sometimes, the road to your front door is difficult to navigate.
 NVHousingSearch.org is a free rental‑housing search and listing site for Nevada.
-It is updated regularly and always free to search and list.https://nvhousingsearch.org/
+It is updated regularly and always free to search.

 Utility Help

-Rent, Mortgage, Shelter, Utility, & Other Housing Assistance
+Rent, Mortgage, Shelter, Utility, and Other Housing Assistance

-Rent, mortgage, shelter, utility and other housing assistance is available from Hope Link of Southern Nevada by calling 702-566-0576 ext.
-312 between 8am and 5pm Monday through Thursday or emailing them at info@link2hope.org, and they will reply as soon as they are able.
+Rent, mortgage, shelter, utility and other housing assistance is available from Hope Link of Southern Nevada.
+Please feel free to contact them by calling 702-566-0576 ext.
+312 between 8 A.M. and 5 P.M.
+Monday through Thursday.
+You can also email them at info@link2hope.org.

 All evictions are suspended in Nevada during the COVID-19 state of emergency.
 This applies to weekly rentals.

-You have the right not to be locked out of your unit without an eviction order being issued by a judge.
+You have the right not to be locked out of your unit without a judge-ordered eviction.

 It is illegal for your landlord to lock you out without an eviction order from a judge.
 If you are illegally locked out, you should call the police, Legal Aid Center of Southern Nevada, or the Office of the Attorney General.
 You also have the right to file a Complaint in Court.